Donald Trump and fascism: By scholars

+By politicians and other political figures

 In a United States Senate hearing in March 2025, Bernie Sanders presented a graphic created by Trump's 2024 campaign and compared it to a piece of Hungarian fascist propaganda.
 Both images depicted Jews controlling political leaders as puppets on strings.
 Three expert witnesses on the subject of antisemitism agreed that Trump's publication was antisemitic propaganda similar to the fascist example.
+Larry Diamond argued in March 2025 that Trump had some but not yet all of the characteristics of a fascist leader.
 Matthew Kriner, a scholar of far-right extremism, argues that the Elon Musk salute controversy was far from the only instance of fascist imagery appearing from supporters of Donald Trump while noting how many of the examples of veiled fascism have plausible deniability.
-Larry Diamond argued in March 2025 that Trump had some but not yet all of the characteristics of a fascist leader.
+In May 2026, during the Delaney Hall hunger strike and protests, Border Patrol officer Gregory Bovino posted on X expressing support for the ICE agents at Delaney Hall, saying, "Give them hell," and attaching an image of himself making a gesture described by news editor Charles R. Davis as a Nazi salute.

 Former U.S. Vice President Al Gore compared Trump to Adolf Hitler in an April 2025 speech.

 In an April 2025 speech, former United States Vice President Al Gore directly compared Trump to Adolf Hitler, drawing comparisons between Trump's political actions and those of the Nazi regime.
 He quoted antifascist philosopher Theodor W. Adorno describing the use of misinformation by the Nazi regime to convert "all questions of truth into questions of power", saying that Trump uses the same tactic.
 Adrienne LaFrance cited scholars who see Trump's second term as textbook fascism.

-Following the assault and forceful removal of senator Alex Padilla from a press conference in June 2025 after he attempted to ask a question, several United States senators described the event as fascistic.
-Elizabeth Warren stated that "it's looking more and more like a fascist state out there every day", and Scott Wiener stated that "anyone who continues to doubt whether this is fascism is living in an alternate reality".
+Following the assault and forceful removal of Senator Alex Padilla from a press conference in June 2025 after he attempted to ask a question, several United States senators described the event as fascistic.
+Elizabeth Warren stated that "it's looking more and more like a fascist state out there every day", and Scott Wiener stated that "anyone who continues to doubt whether this is fascism is living in an alternate reality."
 Additionally, journalist Jim Acosta said that "what happened to Senator Padilla is not homeland security.
 That's homeland fascism."

-In June 2025, the day of the United States Army 250th Anniversary Parade, more than 400 scholars including 31 Nobel laureates from more than 30 countries signed an open letter labeled "A Renewed Open Letter Against the Return of Fascism", which is a renewal of the 1925 Italian Manifesto of the Anti-Fascist Intellectuals.
 In July 2025, Joe Rogan, who had endorsed Trump during his 2024 campaign, expressed regret for the endorsement, saying that Trump's policies during his second presidency resembled fascism.